 Small Animals Can Cause a Furnace Fire

 Leaves and small animals can get into your vents, so it is a good idea to establish a routine of checking your vents are clear.
-If you’re a cat owner you may noticed your cat sitting on the heating vent that distributes air for your forced air furnace.
+If you’re a cat owner, you may notice your cat sitting on the heating vent that distributes air for your forced air furnace.
 It might not even be that cold in the house or outside yet, but cats love sitting on furnace registers.
-Cats like any other animal are constantly searching for comfort.
-You might think that your cat is smart enough to avoid all danger in your home on their own, but it may or may not understand where danger lies.
-In your basement there are a number of HVAC dangers including your furnace.
+Cats, like any other animal, are constantly searching for comfort.
+You might think that your cat is smart enough to avoid all danger in your home on its own, but it may or may not understand where the danger lies.
+In your basement, there are several HVAC dangers, including your furnace.
 Sitting near or on the furnace shouldn’t be something you encourage.
-There is always chance they get too close to the pilot light or brush up against a hot tube or duct.
+There is always a chance they get too close to the pilot light or brush up against a hot tube or duct.
 Cat and small animals pose a furnace fire hazard.